Home CultureFestivals and CelebrationsMakha Bucha: an important Buddhist festival in Thailand

 For Buddhists, but you can also participate:

-Offer food to monks and novices.
+Offering food to monks and novices

 Makha Bucha an important Buddhist festival in Thailand

-Food offering to Buddhist monks in Thailand.
+Offering food to Buddhist monks in Thailand.

-Observe the five precepts:
+Observing the five precepts

 • Do not kill